vdyo-bit/ai-devops-incident-analyzer/docs/linux-metrics.md

 - util: Percentage of time disk is busy
 - iowait: CPU waiting on disk I/O
 ### How to Think About Disk Problems
--High disk usage ≠ problem
+- High disk usage ≠ problem.
--High disk latency = problem
+- High disk latency = problem.
--A disk at 90% utilization with low latency can be fine.
+- A disk at 90% utilization with low latency can be fine.
--A disk at 30% utilization with high latency is a serious issue.
+- A disk at 30% utilization with high latency is a serious issue.

 ## Process Metrics
 ### Key Commands